Whenever you think about starting an eCommerce business, warehousing, shipping, and fulfillment may come to mind.

 The company was established in 2013 after the founders began their online photo printing business and figured out they were not content with any of their shipping options.
 This led them to create ShipBob, a program that implements the eCommerce fulfillment process automatically.

 The ShipBob fulfillment network involves warehouses situated in Chicago, Los Angeles, Philadelphia, and Dallas/Fort Worth areas.
 Most notably, ShipBob provides a 2-Day Express Shipping Program, which helps you meet expectations set by Amazon.
 Plus, ShipBob also brings plenty of benefits to your store:

-- Its proprietary software is free to every ShipBob client, and it integrates with popular eCommerce platforms like Shopify and BigCommerce.
+- Its proprietary software is free to every ShipBob client, and it integrates with popular eCommerce platforms.
 This dashboard makes it simple to track your orders, inventory, and shipments.

 - International shipping is supported in more than 200 countries.